Trump ally in Pennsylvania raises 2020 election audit plan | Times Leader

 Mastriano, who chairs the Senate Intergovernmental Operations Committee, could theoretically issue subpoenas to counties with a majority vote of his committee.
 The Democratic bastions of Philadelphia and Allegheny County, home to Pittsburgh, could be prime targets.

-Mastriano, who has helped spread Trump’s baseless conspiracy theories about widespread fraud in the election, traveled to Arizona in June to see the audit there firsthand.
+Mastriano, who has helped spread about widespread fraud in the election, to see the audit there firsthand.

 “We’ll bring the information back to the Senate leadership, we’ll back-brief them on the way ahead and then hopefully we can come up with an approach here to make sure every person in Pennsylvania can rest assured they have one vote and it counts,” Mastriano told a radio host from WEEO-FM last month.

-Spurred on by Trump’s baseless claims about fraud, Republican consideration of an election audit in Pennsylvania comes as Trump supporters have pushed for audits and reviews of ballots in political battlegrounds in a bid to turn up evidence that Biden’s victory was illegitimate.
+Republican consideration of an election audit in Pennsylvania comes as Trump supporters have pushed for of ballots in political battlegrounds in a bid to turn up evidence that Biden’s victory was illegitimate.

-No county election board, prosecutor or state official has raised a concern over any sort of widespread election fraud in November’s election in Pennsylvania, a crucial state that Democrat Joe Biden won by more than 80,000 votes, or just over 1 percentage point.
+No county election board, prosecutor or state official has raised a concern over any sort of widespread election fraud in November’s election in Pennsylvania, a crucial state that Democrat Joe Biden , or just over 1 percentage point.

 Sen. Camera Bartolotta, R-Washington, said she tuned in for part of Mastriano’s presentation Wednesday.